rust-lang/rust/src/doc/rustc/src/target-tier-policy.md

 "tier 2", "tier 2 with host tools", "tier 1", or "tier 1 with host tools"), see [platform support](platform-support.md).

+Several parts of this policy require providing target-specific documentation.
+Such documentation should typically appear in a subdirectory of the platform-support section of this rustc manual, with a link from the target's entry in [platform support](platform-support.md).
+See other documentation in that directory for examples.

 Note that a target must have already received approval for the next lower tier, and spent a reasonable amount of time at that tier, before making a proposal for promotion to the next higher tier; this is true even if a target meets the